mikosik/smooth-build/doc/tutorial.md

 This script defines `release.jar` function that performs following tasks:

- * invokes `files` function that takes all files (recursively) from `src` directory located at project's root
+ * Invokes `files` function that takes all files (recursively) from `src` directory located at project's root.
+Double slashes `//` denote root directory of your project (directory in which given build.smooth file is located).
- * passes them to `javac` function (Java compiler) that compiles those files
+ * Passes them to `javac` function (Java compiler) that compiles those files.
- * passes compiled files to `jar` function that packs them into jar file
+ * Passes compiled files to `jar` function that packs them into jar file.

 Note that there's no need to explicitly create temporary directory for *.class files as they are passed as parameter to `jar` function straight from `javac`